super-seguros/front-end-challenge/README.md

 - Used font awesome icons directly from the CDN, we assume users won't need to download it again if they already visited an app or website that uses the same icons
 - In a similar way, we load the Outfit typeface from Google Fonts from Google instead of our server

-Sorry for the delay on the response, I got an annoying flu this weekend.
+Sorry for the delay in the response, I got an annoying flu this weekend.
 I went to get tested for covid and it looks like it's just regular flu, so no need to worry too much about it.